Skip to main content

 3 test scenarios

-• Single edit change rendered JR-document-editing-008.1
+• Single edit change JR-document-editing-008.1

-• Multiple edit changes rendered JR-document-editing-008.2
+• Multiple edit changes JR-document-editing-008.2

-• No changes yields empty snippet JR-document-editing-008.3
+• No changes made JR-document-editing-008.3

-Cover Note Change Snippets
+Cover Note Integration

 JR-document-editing-009